James D. Nogalski, The Book of Micah (NICOT)

 Dempster, Stephen G. Micah.
 Two Horizons Old Testament Commentary.
 Grand Rapids, Mich.: Eerdmans, 2017.
 292 pp. Pb; $30.
 Link to Eerdmans

 But there is a wider context yet.
-Eventually Micah was placed in the collection of the Book of the Twelve (the Minor Prophets).
-Dempster things Micah’s placement at the center of the collection is intentional.
+Eventually, Micah was placed in the collection of the Book of the Twelve (the Minor Prophets).
+Dempster thinks Micah’s placement at the center of the collection is intentional.
 Micah 3:9-12 is the first announcement of the destruction of Jerusalem, the exact midpoint of the Book of the Twelve (21, 51-56).
-For Dempster, the final editors of the Twelve were making a statement about the death of Jerusalem, but also its future resurrection of Jerusalem as the mountain of the Lord (Micah 4:1-5).
-It is certain the Book of the Twelve reached its final form in the post-exilic period (52), a time when hopes for restoration ran high.
+For Dempster, the final editors of the Twelve were making a statement about the death of Jerusalem, but also its future resurrection as the mountain of the Lord (Micah 4:1-5).
+It is certain that the Book of the Twelve reached its final form in the post-exilic period (52), a time when hopes for restoration ran high.

 The body of the commentary (pp. 57-192) proceeds through major sections of the book.
 For each unit, Dempster comments on the structure and literary features before moving on to “key words and expressions.”
 This section is the exegetical commentary proper, commenting on virtually every phrase of the Hebrew text of Micah.
-Hebrew appears in the exegetical sections of the commentary but it is always transliterated so those without Hebrew training will still be able to use the commentary.
+Hebrew appears in the commentary’s exegetical sections, but it is always transliterated, so those without Hebrew training can still use the commentary.

 Following the exegetical comments, Dempster makes two sets of theological comments, “Micah’s Word Then” and “Micah’s Word Now.”
-In the first set of comments, Dempster tries to tease out how the oracle relates to the original audience who heard Micah’s oracle as well as the primary audience who read the words of Micah prior to the fall of Jerusalem in 586 B.C.
-For example, commenting on Micah 2:1-11 Dempster argues the lower members of an agrarian society such as ancient Judah did indeed endure the injustice of foreclosure and confiscation of land.
+In the first set of comments, Dempster tries to tease out how the oracle relates to the original audience who heard Micah’s oracle, as well as the primary audience who read the words of Micah prior to the fall of Jerusalem in 586 B.C.
+For example, commenting on Micah 2:1-11, Dempster argues the lower members of an agrarian society, such as ancient Judah, did indeed endure the injustice of foreclosure and confiscation of land.
 The ones committing this injustice thought they were safe from the Lord’s judgment because the prophets spoke well of them.
 But Micah says they will be stripped and driven from their homes, foreshadowing the fall of Jerusalem.
-Dempster then turns to “Micah’s Word Now” in order to bridge the gap from the late eighth century B. C. to modern western world.
-Here Dempster makes his own prophetic speech condemning wealth and consumerism in the west.
+Dempster then turns to “Micah’s Word Now” in order to bridge the gap from the late eighth century B. C. to the modern Western world.
+Here Dempster makes his own prophetic speech condemning wealth and consumerism in the West.
 “The attitude of the Christian church,” Dempster says, should be “to speak the truth in love, presenting Christ as the answer to such covetousness, criticizing injustice and rebuking evil…” (98-99).

 Conclusion.
 Although Dempster currently teaches at Crandall University in New Brunswick, Canada, he wrote the majority of this commentary in Cameroon.
 As he says in the introduction, spending time with Micah in Cameroon was “a tonic for my soul but a goad to my conscience” (vii).
-Anyone who takes the time to carefully read the eighth century Hebrew Prophets will be struck by the obvious parallels between the abuse of the poor in Micah’s day and modern injustice in the affluent west.
-While Dempster is faithful to the text of the Hebrew Bible, he offers a challenge to readers of Micah who ignore the plight of the poor while perusing wealth and prestige.
+Anyone who takes the time to carefully read the eighth-century Hebrew Prophets will be struck by the obvious parallels between the abuse of the poor in Micah’s day and modern injustice in the affluent West.
+While Dempster is faithful to the text of the Hebrew Bible, he offers a challenge to readers of Micah who ignore the plight of the poor while pursuing wealth and prestige.

 NB: Thanks to Eerdmans for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.